neptunelabs/fsi-imagegrid-samples/samples/portfolio/README.md

 # Portfolio - Using FSI Showcase with metadata

-This readme describes how to create a photographer portfolio showcase with FSI Viewer and FSI ImageGrid.
+This readme describes how to create a photographer's portfolio showcase using FSI Viewer and FSI ImageGrid.
 The aim of the demo is to show how you can easily integrate an image grid with metadata.
-If you click on an image, a zoom modal opens.
+Clicking on an image will open a zoom modal.

 # Using FSI ImageGrid

-In order to display the viewer, you only need to add the corresponding scripts to the head of your website:
+To display the viewer, all you need to do is add the following scripts to the head of your website:

 ```html